Publication Date: Wednesday September 16, 1998

 RESTAURANT WITH THE BEST SERVICE

-Aside from great food, what really makes for a memorable eating experience is terrific service.
-According to our readers, you'll find the best service at Chantilly II European Restaurant in Palo Alto.
-The restaurant, a favorite of local venture capitalists, was chosen as venue for Microsoft's Bill Gates' $1.5 billion acquisition of Mountain View's Intuit Inc. A short trip down a cobbled alley off Ramona Street leads you to Chantilly II's door.
+Whether its a wedding anniversary, a birthday or a graduation party, Weekly readers say the best place for a special occasion is Chantilly II European Restaurant in Palo Alto.
+The restaurant, a favorite of local venture capitalists, is known for its great service as well as for its upscale interior.
+A short trip down a cobbled alley off Ramona Street leads you to Chantilly II's door.
 The restaurant offers six private dining rooms, some with fireplaces.
-The atmosphere is elegant, as is the food: Here, continental cuisine translates to entrees such as Calamari Steak or Roasted Sonoma Quail.
-Satisfy your sweet tooth with Chantilly's luscious Creme Brule or Warm French Apple Torte with Caramel Sauce.
+The atmosphere is elegant, as is the food: Here, continental cuisine translates to entrees such as calamari steak or roasted Sonoma quail.
+Satisfy your sweet tooth with Chantilly's luscious creme brule or warm French apple torte with caramel sauce.
 Reservations are recommended.
-Chantilly II edged out Cafe Pro Bono, Evvia and Maddelena's, which all tied for second place.
+Evvia came in second.

 Chantilly II, 530 Ramona St., Palo Alto, 321-4080

-If you're looking for a big, juicy steak, Weekly readers can tell you where to find it.
-The best place to eat a steak, for the third year in a row, is the Sundance Mine Company.
+For the fourth year in a row, Weekly readers say the best place to eat a steak is the Sundance Mine Company.
 Sundance has attracted a loyal following by serving a small but well-chosen array of entrees that are centered on, but not limited to, a passion for beef.
 The restaurant won again because the chefs buy only properly aged Angus beef and then cut it by hand at the restaurant.
 The menu also features seafood (fresh daily), shellfish, chicken and three kinds of pasta.
-Sundance won hands down with 52 votes.
-MacArthur Park finished second, and Schaub's and L'Amie Donia tied for third place.
+Sundance won hands down in this competition, with nearly five times the votes of second place finisher, MacArthur Park.

 Sundance Mine Company, 1921 El Camino Real, Palo Alto, 321-6798

-Try the lunch special at Siam Garden starting at $5.95, and you will know instantly why it is the area's perennial favorite Thai restaurant.
+Menlo Park's Siam Garden is the place to beat in this competition.
+Once again, Siam Garden was picked as this area's Best Thai Restaurant.
 Appetizers feature curry-laden chicken, pork or beef, as well as scads of vegetarian dishes.
-With reasonable prices--the jumbo prawns top the menu at $11.95--and the combination of various quality menu choices, Siam Garden is consistently an award-winner.
-Thai City and Bangkok Cuisine tied for second place.
+With reasonable prices and the combination of various quality menu choices, Siam Garden is consistently an award winner.
+Thai City came in second while Bangkok Cuisine finished third.

 Siam Garden, 1143 Crane St., Menlo Park, 853-1143

-Burger King may have a salad bar, but our readers still prefer their vegetarian food from a place that has a little more history in the field of healthy food.
-For the fourth year in a row, Weekly readers chose Good Earth Restaurant and Bakery for its vegetarian fare.
+There are a wealth of places to find a good vegetarian meal in and around Palo Alto but our readers say there are none better than Good Earth Restaurant and Bakery.
+This is the fifth year in a row that Good Earth has earned the first-place ranking.
 The restaurant certainly has endured: Good Earth has been blending smoothies and stir-frying vegetables in Palo Alto since 1976.
-Besides ubiquitous salads, vegetarians can sup on exotic vegetarian mixtures like polenta and black beans, magic eggplant, Guatemalan rice and tofu and walnut mushroom au gratin.
+Besides ubiquitous salads, the restaurant features exotic vegetarian mixtures like polenta and black beans, magic eggplant, Guatemalan rice and tofu and walnut mushroom au gratin.
 The Good Earth is also home to the fragrant Good Earth cinnamon tea.
-Once again, Fresh Choice came in second in the voting.
-Garden Fresh and Late for the Train tied for third place.
+Janta was ranked second.

 Good Earth Restaurant and Bakery, 185 University Ave., Palo Alto, 321-9449

 A good car mechanic is always hard to find, but Weekly readers say they've found one.
 Though dozens of local shops received a vote or two, Ole's Car Shop remains the readers' favorite.
 Personal service--they'll remember your name and your car's quirks--and a convenient downtown location are just two of the attractions at Ole's.
-Ole's won this category with 28 votes.
-Helmings Auto Repair came in second, and Honda Small Car came in a close third.
+Helmings Auto Repair came in second.

 Ole's Car Shop, 801 Alma St., Palo Alto, 328-6537